Learn how to make sourdough chocolate chip cookies at home with your sourdough discard!

 - Add the dry ingredients and mix on low-speed until the batter starts to become a crumbly mixture, 20-30 seconds.
 Pour in the egg mixture and mix on low-speed until the dough comes together and starts to pull away from the sides of the bowl, 20-30 seconds.
 Use a spatula to stir the batter, ensuring all of the ingredients have been fully incorporated.

-- Use a cookie scoop to portion the dough into 12 balls, (2 scoops per cookie) and place them on a parchment lined baking tray.
+- Use a cookie scoop to portion the dough into 12 balls, (2 scoops per cookie) and place them on a parchment-lined baking tray.
+Cover the dough with a sheet of plastic wrap so they do not dry out.
 Chill the dough in the fridge for a minimum of 2 hours.
 (24 hours is best!)

 - Bake in a preheated, 375°F (190°C) oven for 15-17 minutes, or until the edges are golden brown and the center still appears slightly under-baked.
 Remove and allow the cookies to rest on the baking sheet for 5 minutes before transferring them to a cooling rack.